 According to 2020 survey data, 5.6% of registered nurse (RN) respondents reported Hispanic and Latino/a heritage — an increase of 0.3% from 2017.
 Even so, the nursing workforce continues to follow a disproportionately white trend.

-Many influential Hispanic and Latinx nurses pave the way for future nursing generations through mentorships and direct support for the Latinx nursing community.
+Many influential Hispanic and Latino/a nurses pave the way for future nursing generations through mentorships and direct support for the Latino/a nursing community.

 The nursing professionals featured on this page include such trailblazers as the founder of the National Association of Hispanic Nurses (NAHN) and a nurse who created a community for Latina nurses.
 These individuals and the other nurses highlighted below support their fellow nurses and continue to change the face of the nursing workforce.